TheKingCartello/Afterkey/README.md

 ## How It Works

 1. **Connect your wallet** — MetaMask or any injected provider
-2. **Set your switch** — choose a beneficiary address, check-in interval, and amount
+2. **Create switches** — set a beneficiary address, check-in interval, and amount for each switch
+3. **Manage multiple switches** — create separate switches for different beneficiaries, amounts, and intervals.
+Check in to all active switches at once with a single click.
-3. **Check in regularly** — hit "I'm alive" before your deadline
+4. **Check in regularly** — hit "I'm alive" before each deadline
-4. **Miss a check-in** — AfterKey's agent automatically executes the transfer onchain via KeeperHub
+5. **Miss a check-in** — AfterKey's agent automatically executes the transfer onchain via KeeperHub, with up to 3 automatic retries and a manual retry fallback

 ---